aileron-gateway/aileron-gateway/examples/reverse-proxy/README.en.md

 This example runs a reverse-proxy server.
 A revere-proxy server, which is the very basic feature in API Gateways, proxy requests from client to upstream services.

+This figure shows the proxy works as a handler in the gateway.

 ```mermaid

 block-beta